 7) Transplanting Cannabis Seedlings

 Dig a small hole in your bigger pot for the seedling, sprinkle some rooting booster in the bottom of the hole then carefully plant the whole seedling pellet holding your weed baby.
+Your plant's roots grow right through the casing of the jiffy pellet.

 Now bury so the base of its stalk is level with the topsoil.
 Give it a watering to set the roots in the ground, then hold off watering until you pick up the pot and it feels light in weight.

 Are you ready to transplant your seedlings?
-Shop our best selection of Cannabis starter growing kits from small to large pots.
+Shop our best selection of cannabis starter growing kits from small to large pots.

 Related Link: How to Grow Marijuana as a Garden Variety